clamsproject/bake-swt-visaid/README.md

 1. The [`swt-detection`](https://apps.clams.ai/#swt-detection) CLAMS app
 2. The [`visaid_builder`](https://github.com/WGBH-MLA/visaid_builder) Python module

-A visaid is a simple, portalble HTML document displaying thumbnail images of key scenes from a video.
+A visaid is a simple, portable HTML document displaying thumbnail images of key scenes from a video.
 Its purpose is to provide a visual index for overview and navigation.
 The following image is from [an example visaid](/examples/cpb-aacip-b45eb62bd60_visaid.html) for [an item in the American Archive of Public Broadcasting](https://americanarchive.org/catalog/cpb-aacip-b45eb62bd60).

 ![Screenshot of an example visaid](/examples/visaid_example_screenshot.png) *Screenshot from an example visaid*